-Children before the age of 12 or 13 have their own set of problems.
+Children under the age of 12 or 13 have their own set of problems.
 Most require the assistance and encouragement of parents to solve them.
-Thus, a prerequisite of therapy is active participation of the parents.
+Thus, the prerequisite of child therapy is the active participation of the parents.
 Some of the more common difficulties in childhood are attention deficit, hyperactive disorder, conduct disorder, oppositional defiant disorder, disruptive behavior disorder and the more serious diagnostic disorders such as Asperger and Autistic disorders.
-Children may also have a number of disturbing symptoms for this age range that are not attached to a particular diagnosis such as specific phobias ( fear of the dark, fear of loud music), frequent nightmares, moodiness, or ritualistic behavior such as avoiding cracks on sidewalks.
+Children may also have a number of disturbing symptoms for this age range that are not attached to a particular diagnosis such as autistic disorders, bipolar disorders and childhood schizophrenia.

 In the vast majority of cases, childhood issues are environmentally based.
 This means that occurrences at home or at school are responsible for their discomfort.
 Thus, it is essential to have parents assist the therapist in changing these situations.
-Also, behavioral change requires the consistent application of positive and negative consequences which can only be employed by those adults present in the troublesome environment.
+Also, behavioral change requires the consistent application of both positive and negative consequences which can only be employed by those adults present in the troublesome environment.
 It is impossible to affect these changes within the context of a therapist office in a single session.
 This requires the participation of adults responsible for supervising the child and the environment in which the symptoms occur.